-birthday.
-Coincidentally, Norman Rockwell died that same night.
-A few years later
+influences --Norman Rockwell-- died that same night.
+A few years later Randy became

-Randy became the only artist to have his works exhibited in the Normal Rockwell Museum in
+the only artist to have had his works exhibited in the Norman Rockwell Museum in

-With the exception of Disney, Randy has self-published virtually all of his print editions.
-This means that he has personally supervises and controls all aspects of their creation and distribution.
-It also allows him to insure that his market is not over saturated.
+With the exception of Disney and MGM, Randy has self-published virtually all of his print editions.
+He personally supervises and approves all aspects of their creation and distribution which guarantees fidelity to his originals and allows him to insure his market is never over saturated.

 © Randy Souders/ Souders Fine Art